By: Akaisha Kaderli / Billy Kaderli

-For most people in the United States and Canada, Tequila is a very misunderstood drink.
+For most people in the US and Canada, tequila is a very misunderstood drink.

-Images of college spring-break kids shooting shots, chanting “one tequila, two tequila, three tequila, FLOOR!” and wet T-shirt contests—with a headache the next morning—usually prevent sophisticated people from pursuing the mysteries and finer pleasures that the National Drink of Mexico offers.
+Images of spring-breakers shooting shots and chanting “one tequila, two tequila, three tequila, FLOOR!”—with a headache the next morning—usually put others off from pursuing the mysteries and finer pleasures that the National Drink of Mexico offers.

 Let me help you with this, because there is so much to enjoy about this beverage.
-If you decide that you want to try tequila gently, and possibly include it in your cabinet of fine liquors, take advantage of our simple guide below.
+If you decide that you want to try tequila gently, and possibly include it in your cabinet of fine liquors, take advantage of our simple guide.

 Your world will open.
 Let’s dive in to your guide to drinking tequila!